EENI Global Business School

 The course is also aimed at all those who wish to do business in the markets of the Sinic Economic Area: China, South Korea, Hong Kong, Japan, Macau, Singapore, Taiwan and Vietnam.

-The Economic Organizations and free trade agreements between the countries of the Sinic Economic Area will also be analysed.
+The Economic Organizations and Trade Agreements between the countries of the Sinic Economic Area will also be analyzed.

 2. Relations with the ASEAN